 As the 40th anniversary of his could-have-been Olympic moment approaches, swimmer Craig Beardsley finds comfort in talking about his situation.

 One of the best swimmers in the world at the time, Beardsley would have been one of the favorites in the 200-meter butterfly at the Moscow 1980 Olympic Games.
 His athletic career was peaking.
 Beardsley had won the gold medal at the 1979 Pan American Games.

 But Beardsley – and so many other elite American athletes of his generation – never competed in the Olympic Games.
 On March 21, 1980, U.S. President Jimmy Carter announced that the country would boycott the Moscow Games.

 “We didn’t know what that meant.
 Would we march around with signs?”
 Beardsley said.
 “There was always a weird sense of hope – there was no way they’ll let this happen.”

-Coming on the heels of the U.S. Men’s Ice Hockey Team’s stunning Miracle on Ice at Lake Placid that stoked patriotic feelings, not sending a delegation to the Moscow Games prevented Beardsley and others from having their opportunity to compete.
+Coming on the heels of the 1980 U.S. Olympic Men’s Ice Hockey Team’s stunning Miracle on Ice at Lake Placid that stoked patriotic feelings, not sending a delegation to the Moscow Games prevented Beardsley and others from having their opportunity to compete.
 Instead, the athletes were presented the Congressional Gold Medal during a White House visit that summer.